Don't trust lead scoring? Here's how we changed American Standard's mind, and how you can get the same results

 But before we get into the results, we need to understand where things started.
 To see why a 3x lift mattered, you first have to see just how broken the contact center was when Eric returned.

-From the silent contact center growth engine
+Inside the silent contact center

 "When I walked through the contact center, it was astounding, the silence that I was hearing.
 We were making twenty thousand dials a day, but we weren't making contact with anyone."